SubjunctiveQuaver/subjunctivequaver.github.io/_tabs/about.md

 **Welcome to my blog, *Forms and Formation*!**

-I'm Lawrence, and I work as a data analyst in the Victorian public service, currently at the Department of Education.
+Hi, I'm Lawrence from Melbourne, Australia.
+I work as a data analyst in the Victorian public service, currently at the Department of Education.
 My academic background is in mathematics: in 2022, I completed first‑class honours in pure mathematics at Monash University, following an undergraduate double degree in pure maths and econometrics.

 During my studies, I worked as a teaching associate at Monash University, teaching classes in algebra, calculus, and discrete mathematics.
 My honours research was in group theory, on [*Minimum bases for permutation groups*](/posts/honours-thesis/), supervised by A/Prof Heiko Dietrich and Dr Santiago Barrera Acevedo.